What is Trochanteric bursitis and how can it be Treated?

 To understand trochanteric bursitis, we must first understand what a bursa is.
 A bursa is a small sac that usually contains a small amount of fluid.
 This fluid acts as a cushion between bones and the soft tissue (muscles, tendons & ligaments) of the hip joint.
 But, primarily, the hip bursa helps to reduce friction between bones and the tendons of muscles.

-The trochanteric bursa is the bursa located at the outer part of the hip, often referred to as the “point” (bump) of the hip.
+The trochanteric bursa is the bursa located in the outer part of the hip, often referred to as the “point” (bump) of the hip.
 The part of the thigh bone (femur) that forms this bump called the greater trochanter.
 The trochanteric bursa acts as a flexible spacer between the greater trochanter and the overlying muscles and tissues.
 This bursa acts as padding and reduces the stress and friction on the soft tissue of the hip.

 Trochanteric bursitis Term

 The term Trochanteric bursitis is used to describe irritation (inflammation) of the trochanteric bursa.
 When the bursa is irritated, it can become larger and fill with more fluid.
 Since fluids are not compressible, accumulation of fluids in a confined environment of a bursa leads to enlargement of the bursa (bursitis) that compresses the nearby tissue, leading to hip pain.
 A bursitis is not to be confused with tendonitis.
 A tendonitis is inflammatory process present within a tendon.
 Tendonitis and bursitis are often the results of an injury.

 When treating our patients, safety is the number one priority.
 A proper diagnosis is a key to a successful outcome.
 During your examination, our Doctor of Chiropractic may deem it necessary to do imaging or lab tests to more accurately diagnose your condition.
 Also, plain radiographs (aka X-rays) of the hip and femur, the upper leg bone, might be used to determine if there is a possible fracture.